 San Diego, California

 People travel from all over the world to experience 70 miles of coastline that San Diego residents are lucky to have in their backyard.
-These gorgeous beaches provide plenty of year-round outdoor fun thanks to an average outdoor temperature of 70 degrees.
+The gorgeous beaches of San Diego provide plenty of year-round outdoor fun thanks to an average outdoor temperature of 70 degrees.
 Aside from sunbathing, the ample opportunities for water sports include snorkeling in some of the clearest water on the West Coast, surfing lessons for kids as young as age 5, and even kayaking around La Jolla sea caves.

 Wildlife enthusiasts can take advantage of up-close animal experiences like seeing the La Jolla seals and sea lions in the wild or bird watching on the various hiking trails and seaside parks.
 Dynamic daily programming at family-friendly museums and world-class theme parks, like San Diego Zoo and LEGOLAND California, means that no two visits are ever the same.
 You will not run out of things to do when staycationing in San Diego with kids or on your own.
 Katie of La Jolla Mom